enobufs/dirp/README.md

 ```
 clone() => {Dirp}
 ```
-* Limitation
 * It only deep-copies *stringifiable* data with the current implementation.